 Your focus is to increase brand awareness, sales and customer loyalty.
 You’ll also look out for new avenues or platforms for digital promotion.
 So when there is a new site or technology released, you access if it is a good marketing solution for the company.
 You’ll have to be familiar with search engine optimization (SEO) and search engine marketing (SEM).

 7.)
 Digital Strategist

-Your job as a digital strategist is to collaborate with other team members on the long-term goals and strategy of a brand.
+Your job as a digital strategist is to collaborate with other team members on the long-term goals and strategy of a company.
 You also have to recommend specific methods to implement that strategy.
 This job will suit you if you love collaborating with others.
 You’ll work closely with the marketing, sales and product teams.
 This job requires very few tech and digital skills like email marketing and social networking.

 8.)
 Content Marketing Manager

-Content marketing managers handle the marketing-focused content of a brand.
+Content marketing managers handle the marketing-focused content of a company.
 This includes writing blog posts, newsletters, and social media posts that align with the strategy of the company.
 They are also tasked with working with other members of the marketing team in promoting that content.
 You have to be able to consistently come up with new and innovative ideas for content and how to promote it.
 You might also need to get some skills in HTML, CSS and WordPress.
-Those skill will to help you on this job since you will be publishing content.
+Those skills will to help you on this job since you will be publishing content.

 9.)
 Copy Writing

 You do not need any certification to become a highly paid IT copywriter.
 The writing skills you already have can make you multiple six figures as a tech copy writer.
 You will be saddled with the responsibility of explaining complex tech words in simple language buyers can understand.